Association for Real Change is a forward thinking National Charity with a dedication to promoting REAL CHANGE in the learning disability sector.

 Association for Real Change supports members in a multitude of ways.
-It provides access to information; services and advice; training and an enormous background of collective experience and practical knowledge applicable to everyday problems.
+It provides access to information; network meetings; training; qualifications and an enormous background of collective experience and practical knowledge applicable to everyday problems.

 - We bring people together; our diverse community of member organisations have the opportunity to network, share good practice and get advice from each other.